 - Scottish Amicable gave me advice that my FSAVC would give me a bigger pension pot upon retirement.

-- I wasn't told by Scottish Amicable that I would be choosing the funds myself and that I was responsible for its performance.
+- I wasn't advised by Scottish Amicable that I would be choosing the funds myself and that I was responsible for its performance.

 - I felt pressured by Scottish Amicable to take out my FSAVC.

 If any of the above statements are relevant, you could be entitled to: